Joshua Redman (album)

 Joshua Redman is a 1993 album by American jazz saxophonist Joshua Redman.
 This is his debut studio album as a leader.
+This self-titled album combined with the follow-up album Wish sold over a quarter of a million copies.

 Recording

 The album was recorded at Skyline Studios, NYC on September 15, 1992.
 Track 3 was recorded live to Two-Track at Power Station, NYC on June 4, 1992.
 Track 6 was recorded live to Two-Track at Power Station, NYC on May 27, 1992.

+Reception

+Alex Henderson of AllMusic wrote, "Joshua Redman isn't a masterpiece, but it let us know that he was certainly someone to keep an eye on."